 To Go Straight To The Vietnamese Vegan Fresh Springrolls With Vietnamese Dipping Sauces Recipe and Video – Click On The Link Below:Jump to Recipe

-Vietnamese fresh spring rolls are rated by CNN Travel as one of the top 50 foods globally; when you try these fresh spring rolls, you will understand why they are so popular.
+CNN Travel rates Vietnamese fresh spring rolls as one of the top 50 foods globally; when you try these fresh spring rolls, you will understand why they are so popular.

 To learn more about Vietnamese fresh spring rolls and why some people call them salad rolls or summer rolls, read our blog Vietnamese Fresh Spring Rolls Vs. Salad Rolls Vs. Summer Rolls by clicking here.
 This blog is filled with information about these wonderful Vietnamese fresh spring rolls.

 About The Ingredients for Vietnamese Vegetarian Fresh Spring Rolls

 One of the rules for Vietnamese cooking is there are no exact measurements; this is very true of these spring rolls.
 The amounts we have listed you can add to or take away from as you want.

 You can take out certain vegetables if you do not like certain vegetables.
 If there are others you really like, you can add them in.
 Throughout Vietnam, you will find variations of these fresh spring rolls.